Widen/tap-rest-api-msdk/README.md

 tap-rest-api-msdk --about
 ```

-Config Options:
+#### Top-level config options.
+Parameters that appear at the stream-level will overwrite their top-level
+counterparts except where noted in the stream-level params.
+Otherwise, the values
+provided at the top-level will be the default values for each stream.:
 - `api_url`: required: the base url/endpoint for the desired api.
+- `pagination_request_style`: optional: style for requesting pagination, defaults to `default`, see Pagination below.
+- `pagination_response_style`: optional: style of pagination results, defaults to `default`, see Pagination below.
+- `pagination_page_size`: optional: limit for size of page, defaults to None.
+- `next_page_token_path`: optional: a jsonpath string representing the path to the "next page" token.
+Defaults to `$.next_page`.
+- `streams`: required: a list of objects that contain the configuration of each stream.
+See stream-level params below.
+- `path`: optional: see stream-level params below.
+- `params`: optional: see stream-level params below.
+- `headers`: optional: see stream-level params below.
+- `records_path`: optional: see stream-level params below.
+- `primary_keys`: optional: see stream-level params below.
+- `replication_key`: optional: see stream-level params below.
+- `except_keys`: optional: see stream-level params below.
+- `num_inference_keys`: optional:  see stream-level params below.

+#### Stream level config options.
+Parameters that appear at the stream-level
+will overwrite their top-level counterparts except where noted below:
 - `name`: required: name of the stream.
 - `path`: optional: the path appeneded to the `api_url`.
 - `params`: optional: an object of objects that provide the `params` in a `requests.get` method.
+  Stream level params will be merged with top-level params with stream level params overwriting
+  top-level params with the same key.
 - `headers`: optional: an object of headers to pass into the api calls.
+Stream level
+  headers will be merged with top-level params with stream level params overwriting
+  top-level params with the same key
 - `records_path`: optional: a jsonpath string representing the path in the requests response that contains the records to process.
 Defaults to `$[*]`.
-- `pagination_request_style`: optional: style for requesting pagination, defaults to `default`, see Pagination below.
-- `pagination_response_style`: optional: style of pagination results, defaults to `default`, see Pagination below.
-- `pagination_page_size`: optional: limit for size of page, defaults to None.
-- `next_page_token_path`: optional: a jsonpath string representing the path to the "next page" token.
-Defaults to `$.next_page`.
 - `primary_keys`: required: a list of the json keys of the primary key for the stream.
 - `replication_key`: optional: the json key of the replication key.
 Note that this should be an incrementing integer or datetime object.
 - `except_keys`: This tap automatically flattens the entire json structure and builds keys based on the corresponding paths.